lfrestrepog/if-docs/docs/major-concepts/index.md

 # Major Concepts

-Here you will find the IF specification.
+Here you will find explanations for the fundamnetal Impact Framework concepts.
+This includes:

 - [Computation Pipeline](./computation-pipeline.md)
 - [Durations](./durations.md)